What to enter in the project budget

 - other materials that are not covered under "Equipment".

-The budget for all types of operating expenses may need to be revised if the project is granted funding.
+The budget for all types of operating expenses may be subject to revision if the project is granted funding.

 - Research institutes